FirstLegoLeague/clock/readme.md

 	//This track will start 30 seconds before the clock ends.
 	source: 'audio_source_file.mp3',
 	start: '30 seconds before stop'
+},{
+	//This track will start 30 seconds before the clock ends, in a clock that runs 1 minute and 40 seconds.
+	source: 'audio_source_file.mp3',
+	start: '30% before stop'
 }]`

 Usage with Mhub